 At the foot of the famous Bruce Peninsula, you’ll find an area known as Grey County.
-While it may not have the rugged shorelines like its northern neighbour, it’s home to a different kind of natural beauty.
-Here you’ll find a number of waterfalls scattered across the county.
+While it may not have the rugged shorelines like its northern neighbour, it’s home to a different kind of natural beauty – waterfalls.
+Not only will you marvel at these natural wonders but their locations will have you exploring plenty of amazing destinations within it.
+I’ve got all the details on these Grey County waterfalls as well as the most efficient route for exploring them.
 This is a post waterfall addicts won’t want to miss!
-Not only will you marvel at these natural wonders but their locations will have you exploring plenty of amazing destinations within it.
-I’ve got all the details on these Grey County waterfalls as well as the most efficient route for exploring them!

 Would you believe me if I said it’s possible to visit these Grey County waterfalls all in one go?
 Similar to the waterfalls in the Niagara Region, all of these waterfalls are within 140km of each other.
 While it works out to about 2.5 hours of driving, it’s the perfect weekend adventure.
 Whether you choose to tackle them all in one day or more is up to you!

-To get to the Holstein Dam, you’ll want to take a slight detour from Highway 6 towards the town of Holstein.
+Directions to the Holstein Dam: Take a slight detour from Highway 6 towards the town of Holstein.
 Hop onto County Road 109 and head towards the Holstein General Store.
 When you see Lane Street, turn onto it where you’ll find the entrance to Jubilee Park.

 Hogg’s Falls is definitely a waterfall worth visiting in every season.
 While her flow will be less in the summer months, the bright green vegetation is beautiful.
 Autumn brings with it the beautiful golds and reds which will just add to the magic.
 However, winter is hands down my favourite as the icicles are just breathtaking.
 It also makes climbing down to her base a little easier since the ground should be frozen and not as mucky.
 Though you may need to dig in the snow a little to find the rope!

-Just steps from the parking lot you’ll see the beauty of Eugenia Falls as the Beaver River tumbles over the Niagara Escarpment.
-Said to be one of the highest in Eastern Canada, it was once the site of a hydroelectric power station back in the day.
+Just steps from the parking lot you’ll see this beauty as the Beaver River tumbles over the Niagara Escarpment.
+Said to be one of the tallest waterfalls in Eastern Canada, it was once the site of a hydroelectric power station back in the day.
 This plunge waterfall sits approximately 30 metres tall and is quite an impressive sight to see… in the cooler months.
 It’s not uncommon for Eugenia Falls to be a trickle in the summer so I highly recommend a winter or spring visit.
 Enjoy the views of the crest from behind the stone wall before following the trail south.

-While it’s said accessing the base of Eugenia Falls is possible, there is no set trail.
+SOMETHING TO NOTE: While some have accessed the base of Eugenia Falls by bushwacking upstream along the river, it is not recommended due to dangerous conditions is possible, there is no set trail.
 You’ll be going off-roading as you climb over slippery rocks and fallen trees.
 I personally wouldn’t recommend it, especially since you can get some great views of the entire falls within a few hundred metres of the lookout.

 After you’re done admiring this natural beauty, take a walk around the town of Eugenia.
 It isn’t the largest place around but you’d be surprised at what’s available.
 A few of the shops close in the winter months but you’ll have your full pick of eats and treats come summertime.